 It is a common misconception that you should put gravel or small stones in the bottom of a container to assist with drainage.
 A few old kitchen sponges in the bottom will help water drain sufficiently as well as keep moisture in the soil for longer.
 This is also a great way to recycle!

 Step 3: Add water funnels

 This is such a clever addition to your container garden that you will want to add it to every pot you have!
-Cut some PVC pipe to roughly 7cm longer than the depth of your container.
+Cut some PVC pipe to at least 10cm longer than the depth of your container.
 Drill several holes into the pipe and cap the bottom before you push it into the prepared soil.
 While 1 pipe for an average pot will be sufficient, you should add more pipes for a larger pot.

 Step 4 : Fill with potting soil